Published 2 Dec 2022

 A manufacturing process is a set of principles, protocols, and steps set and followed by manufacturing operations when using raw materials to produce their final products.
 Manufacturing processes vary, depending mainly on the nature and size of the operation, as well as organizational preference.

 This type of checklist is mainly used by manufacturing plant managers and compliance officers to help ensure that legal and organizational standards are being met by the operation.
-A typical audit would include a walkthrough of the site to check if workers are following set protocols and best practices designed to ensure consistent, high-quality output.
+A typical manufacturing process audit would include a walkthrough of the site to check if workers are following set protocols and best practices designed to ensure consistent, high-quality output.

 A manufacturing plant has many interdependent moving parts that must function efficiently.
 A mistake, an inefficient process, or malfunction, even in just one area, will negatively affect the entire production line.
 Here are some of the most common manufacturing mistakes and some tips on how to prevent them: